At a glance

 However, bottled or tap water typically doesn’t contain enough electrolytes to promote optimal electrolyte balance.

-While these types of water contain significantly higher amounts of electrolytes than tap water, relying only on drinking water to support healthy levels can lead to electrolyte imbalances or deficiencies.
+While these types of water contain significantly higher amounts of electrolytes than tap water, relying only on drinking water alone to support healthy mineral levels can lead to imbalances or deficiencies.

 Research conducted by the Linus Pauling Institute found that many people don’t consume enough electrolyte minerals, including potassium, calcium, and magnesium, leaving a large proportion of the population at risk of electrolyte imbalances.

-While it may seem convenient to use a sports drink to replenish electrolytes, pre-mixed isotonic electrolyte drinks are often packed with sugar and caffeine, explaining why sports drinks can cause weight gain and dehydration
+While it may seem convenient to use a sports drink to replenish electrolytes, pre-mixed isotonic electrolyte drinks are often packed with sugar and caffeine, explaining why sports and energy drinks can cause weight gain and dehydration.

-Contrary to common belief, bananas are not the best source of potassium
+Contrary to common belief, eating bananas isn’t the best way to support optimal potassium levels.

-The best magnesium-rich foods include pumpkin seeds, almonds, Swiss chard, avocados, spinach, leafy greens, and dark chocolate.
+The best magnesium-rich foods include pumpkin seeds, almonds, Swiss chard, avocados, spinach, leafy green vegetables, and dark chocolate.

-The top calcium food sources are leafy green vegetables, cheese, tahini, sesame seeds, and sardines, especially if consumed with their bones.
+Some of the top calcium food sources are leafy greens, cheese, tahini, sesame seeds, and sardines, especially if consumed with the bones.

 You can make a homemade electrolyte drink by blending berries, avocado, lemon juice, apple cider vinegar, pink Himalayan salt, and water.

-Making your own homemade electrolyte drink is an excellent way to promote optimal electrolyte balance without added sugars, excessive sodium, or artificial ingredients often found in conventional sports drinks.
+Making your own electrolyte drink is an excellent way to promote optimal mineral balance without added sugars, excessive sodium, or artificial ingredients often found in conventional sports drinks.

 Bone broth is highly nutritious and a good source of electrolytes, including potassium, chloride, and magnesium.

-Bone broth may be especially beneficial to replenish lost electrolytes after gastrointestinal problems such as diarrhea or vomiting and for individuals with malabsorption issues.
+Sipping on bone broth may be especially beneficial to replenish lost electrolytes after gastrointestinal problems such as diarrhea or vomiting, and for individuals with malabsorption issues.

 Symptoms of electrolyte imbalance